lgragert/sequence-alignment/installation_guide_windows.md

 Right-Click Cygwin64 Terminal Icon on taskbar and Pin to Taskbar

-To always run Cygwin as Administrator: Right-click Cygwin -> Properties -> Advanced -> Run as Admin
+To always run Cygwin as Administrator: Right-click Cygwin Icon in Taskbar -> Right-click Cygwin64 Terminal -> Properties -> Advanced -> Run as Admininstrator

 If the Lynx install fails due to McAfee antivirus, here's an alternative install method for Curl: